LouisDavidGH/MIPS-lite-Simulator/testCases/README.md

 - Tests out ADD, ADDI, SUB, and SUBI

 In test2.txt
-- @todo need to do MULT and MULT
+- MULT and MULT

 In test3.txt
-- @todo need to do logical operators
+- logical operators

 In test4.txt
 - @todo need to do branches and jumps